rampal-punia/python-tutorials/2_python_basics/10_comparison_operators.md

 ```

 In this code, the if statement uses the > operator to check if the value of x is greater than the value of y.
 Since it is, it prints the message "x is greater than y".

+## All types of Operators in Python

+- Arithmetic Operators (discussed in Numbers)
+- Comparison/Relational Operators (Here)
+- Assignment Operators(discussed in Numbers)
+- Logical Operators(Next)
+- Others: Membership, Identity, and Bitwise Operators